Micka2302/cs2-retakes-allocator/README.md

 - `EnableZeusPreference`: Enables the Zeus toggle in the Kitsune loadout menu.
 When disabled, no one receives a Zeus and the menu entry is hidden.
 Defaults to `false`.
-- `EnableEnemyStuffPreference`: Enables the enemy weapon toggle in the Kitsune loadout menu for players with the `@css/vip` permission.
+- `EnableEnemyStuffPreference`: Enables the enemy weapon toggle in the Kitsune loadout menu for players holding the configured permission flag.
 Defaults to `false`.
+- `EnemyStuffPermission`: Permission flag required to see and toggle enemy weapons when the feature is enabled.
+Defaults to `@css/vip`.
 - `EnableAllWeaponsForEveryone`: When `true`, Counter-Terrorists and Terrorists can equip each other's primary and secondary weapons while VIP-restricted weapons keep their existing limits.
 Defaults to `false`.
 - `AllowAwpWeaponForEveryone`: If `true`, everyone can get the AWP.
 This overrides every other "preferred" weapon setting.
 Defaults to `false`.